-Connect the fuel tank hose assembly connector to the tank, as shown.
-Be sure the connector snaps securely into place.
+Connect the fuel hose to the tank and the outboard motor, as shown.
+Be sure both connectors snap securely into place.
 Always disconnect the fuel hose when storing or transporting the outboard motor.

 FUEL PRIMING

 If you are using a portable fuel tank, turn the portable fuel tank vent knob counterclockwise to the open position.